Maxitaxien/Maxitaxien/README.md

 Hi, welcome to my profile!

-I'm a Norwegian student doing a bachelor's degree on AI at UiB.
+I'm a Norwegian student doing a master's degree in informatics with a specialization in machine learning.

 https://maxitaxien.github.io/portfolioWebsite/index.html